Sciatica causes symptoms and massage therapy and benefits

 Natural wear and tear of the vertebrae can lead to a narrowing of the spinal canal.
 This narrowing, called spinal stenosis, may put pressure on the roots of the sciatic nerve.
 Spinal stenosis is more common in adults over age 60.

-In rare cases, sciatica may result from tumors growing inside or along the spinal cord or sciatic nerve.
+3. Spinal tumors In rare cases, sciatica may result from tumors growing inside or along the spinal cord or sciatic nerve.
 As a tumor grows, it may put pressure on the nerves that branch off from the spinal cord.

-The piriformis is a muscle found deep inside the buttocks.
+4. Piriformis Syndrome The piriformis is a muscle found deep inside the buttocks.
 It connects the lower spine to the upper thighbone and runs directly over the sciatic nerve.
 If this muscle goes into spasm, it can put pressure on the sciatic nerve, triggering symptoms of sciatica.
 Piriformis syndrome is more common in women.

 5. Carrying a fat Wallet

-How Do I find the right therapist
+How do I find the right massage therapist

 If you’d like to give massage for sciatica a try, it’s important to choose a qualified massage therapist who has experience in treating sciatica symptoms.